eemurat3/AdvancedC-/README.md

  * ----C++ 11:
  * 5. Move Constructor( only if 2,3,4,6 not declared by user)
  * 6. Move Assigment Operator( generated only 2,3,4,5 not declared by user)

+3. Virtual Destructor
+ * use virtual destructor in polymorphic base classes
+ * Note: All classes in STL have no virtual destructor, so be careful inheriting from them
+ * use shared_ptr for invoked derived class destructor